-9 The installer detects the previous iServer version, and asks whether to perform an upgrade in place that overwrites the existing installation.
-Press Enter to accept the default option of upgrading the older release to iServer Release 11, as shown in Figure 4-6.
+9 The installer detects the previous iServer version, and asks whether to perform an upgrade to the new iServer version, as shown in Figure 4-6.
+Press Enter to accept the default option of upgrading the older version.
 Alternatively, type n for no, or q to quit.